swpecht/swpecht.github.io/_posts/2020-05-23-yak-shaving.md

 ---
 This post gives a summary of what I did to get my dev environment set up.
 Main goals:
 *  Hold myself accountable to not spend too much time tuning the colors of my terminal
-*  Document in case I need to do it again
+*  Document, in case I need to do it again
-*  Better learn VIM to write this
+*  Better learn Vim to write this

 # Dev environment
 I wanted a Linux environment for development.
 But I only have access to a machine running windows and ChromeOS.
-Dualbooting -- or something like cygwin -- is possible but it seemed like a hassle to setup.
+Dual-booting -- or something like cygwin -- is possible but it seemed like a hassle to setup.
 And would add another barrier to writing or working on side projects.

 I ended up going with a Digital Ocean machine.
 It had a few added benefits for me:
 *  easy backups I could turn on with a click